 Organizing certificates into a centralized inventory makes certificate operations such as renewals and revocations easier.
 Relate devices to certificates, to keep track of each device's status and know how much time is remaining until corresponding certificates expire.
 A common practice is to categorize certificates based on their intended purpose.

 Generation: Generate or purchase a signed certificate from the CA

 When constructing certificate chains, care must be taken to configure root and intermediate certificates correctly to prevent confusion during renewals.
 There are different classes of certificates available to you.
 Purchasing the right certificates prevents fraud and keeps communications secure.

 The applicant first creates a key pair before generating a CSR, yet while keeping the private key secret.
 The CSR includes details identifying the applicant (such as a distinguished name for an X.509 certificate) that must be signed using the private key of the applicant.
 The CSR also includes the applicant's preferred public key.

 If you create the certificate, you must take the same details, add a little more (dates during which the certificate is valid, a serial number), and build the certificate using some tool.
-Not all will accept self-signed certificates; one aspect of the value a CA offers is to serve as a neutral and trustworthy introductory service, partly based on their authentication criteria, which are published freely in their Certification Service Practices (CSP).

 The variety of types and attributes of certificates particularly increases the complexity of certificate management.
 Security leaders need to compensate for and manage several certificate formats that can define a wide range of specifications for metadata property such as encryption key length and cryptographic algorithms.